Ja'Marr Chase: 2024

 On April 24, 2024, the Bengals picked up the fifth-year option on Chase's contract.
 Chase had a highly publicized "hold-in" during the team's training camp, in hopes that the Bengals would sign him to an extension.
 They were unable to come to an agreement, and Chase began the season as the starting wide receiver.
 He did, however, sign an endorsement deal with 7-Eleven to sell merchandise on his slogan "Always Open"—a pun to both his elusiveness with defenders as well as 7-Eleven's decades-long hours of operations.
 Ironically, 7-Eleven doesn't have any of its namesake stores in Greater Cincinnati, though it did close on its acquisition of Speedway—the dominant convenience store chain in the area—shortly after the Bengals drafted Chase.

 He scored his first touchdown of the season in Week 3 against the Washington Commanders.
 Chase finished the game with two touchdowns and 118 yards, his first 100-yard game of the season.
 In Week 5 against the Ravens, he had ten receptions for 193 yards and two touchdowns, in the Bengals' 41–38 loss.
 In Week 10 against the Ravens, Chase finished with 11 receptions, 264 yards, and three touchdowns in a 35–34 loss.
 He became the first player in NFL history to record multiple games of 250-plus receiving yards and two-plus touchdowns.
 In Week 14, Chase recorded 14 catches for 177 yards and two touchdowns in a 27–20 win over the Dallas Cowboys, earning AFC Offensive Player of the Week.
 Chase won the 2024 triple crown after leading the league in receptions (127), receiving yards (1,708), and receiving touchdowns (17).
+He earned first team All Pro honors for the first time.
+He earned Pro Bowl honors for the fourth consecutive year.
+He was ranked fourth by his fellow players on the NFL Top 100 Players of 2025.